MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Security/Set-AuthenticodeSignature.md

 supported only by the certificate provider, limits the certificates retrieved to those with code-signing authority.
 The command stores the result in the `$cert` variable.

-The second command uses the `Set-AuthenticodeSignature` cmdlet to sign the `PSTestInternet2.ps1` script.
-It uses the **FilePath** parameter to specify the name of the script and the **Certificate** parameter to specify that the certificate is stored in the `$cert` variable.
+The second command defines the `$signingParameters` variable as a **HashTable** with the parameters for the `Set-AuthenticodeSignature` cmdlet to sign the `PSTestInternet2.ps1` script.
+It uses the **FilePath** parameter to specify the name of the script, the **Certificate** parameter to specify that the certificate is stored in the `$cert` variable, and the **HashAlgorithm** parameter to set the hashing algorithm to SHA256.

+The third command signs the script by splatting the parameters defined in `$signingParameters`.

 > [!NOTE]
 > Using the **CodeSigningCert** parameter with `Get-ChildItem` only returns certificates that have